cloudera/cdpcli/README.md

 ## Prerequisites

-* Python 2.7 or higher (3.6 or higher recommended)
+* Python 3.6 or higher

-*Note: Starting in January 2021, Python 3.6 or higher will be required.*
+Earlier versions of Python are no longer supported for new releases, as of January 2021.
+Previous CLI releases shall continue to work under earlier Python versions.

 ## Installation